Tw1ddle/samcodes-leaderboards-demo/README.md

 haxelib install samcodes-googleplaygames
 haxelib install samcodes-gamecircle
 haxelib install extension-gamecenter
-haxelib install extension-steamworks
 ```

 Select the haxelib to test by editing the defines in ```project.xml```, then build and run the app for your chosen platform via FlashDevelop.
-Press the buttons to sign in, sign out, submit leaderboard scores, unlock achievements etc.
+Press the buttons to sign in, sign out, view tabulated scores, submit leaderboard scores, unlock achievements etc.

 ## Screenshots